This is part of my Blog Post Series: How To Thrive As An Adult

 I understand, I really do.

-You may have some limitations that make it harder for you to get your needs met.
-(I know I do!)
+You may have some limitations that make it harder for you to get your needs met (I certainly do).
 You may suffer from fatigue, stress, or poor health.

 You may have grown up in a family that punished you for trying to meet your needs.
-Your brain may have marinated in television programming that taught you all the wrong ways to connect with people.
+Your brain may have marinated in television programming that taught you negative ways to connect with people.

 In no way do I want to discount or diminish the struggles you face.

 But the harsh reality is that no one is going to save you.
-No one else is going to meet your needs.
+The universe is indifferent to your existence, and no one else is going to meet your needs.
 Every other human feels overwhelmed with their obligations and responsibilities.